The Australian People's Refugee Visa

 In the document we wanted to embody a common-sense approach to the basics of human rights, in a tone that would very much be welcoming to asylum seekers and refugees; we wanted it to express these notions in everyday language, yet be fully derivative of all working International Conventions and Australian equity law.

-Below is the product of our work, and because it's one of the 'foundation pages' of the human rights section, we've consistently included the link to this page in the main menu, and kept it open at all times for endorsements.
+Below is the product of our work, and because it's one of the 'foundation pages' of the human rights section, we've consistently included the link to this page in the main menu, and kept it open for fourteen years, until August 2016, for endorsements.

 14 April 2008: Project SafeCom's online People's Visa promoted - A Project SafeCom presentation at Curtin University's 2002 Conference: Australia - Indonesia border tensions: Continuing the Dialogue on Refugees, Asylum Seekers and People Smugglers.
 "I don't want Australia to become a maverick nation, and we're well on the way to becoming just that.
 And I'm honoured to be part of a fast growing number of people who do not permit that."